Party Wire: Plot

-Mathilda is delighted at the ostensible scandal and bullies her husband Tom (Oscar Apfel), the president of the Sherman Bank, into firing Marge.
+Mathilda is delighted at the ostensible scandal and bullies her husband Tom, the president of the Sherman Bank, into firing Marge.
 She also disqualifies Marge's winning entry in the prestigious annual flower show.
 Marge and Matthew are oblivious to the rumors.
 He asks her to marry him; she accepts, provided they elope the next day.
 When Matthew is late for their elopement, Marge assumes he believes the stories.
 Will, having discovered it was his call that started the whole mess, shoots himself, but botches his suicide and survives with only a minor head wound.

 Marge and Mathew separately find out about the ugly stories being circulated about Marge.
 Matthew decides to teach the town a sharp lesson.
 He first transfers all his money out of the Sherman Bank, which would lead to its collapse, and orders the replacement of all 300 local workers with out-of-towners.
 Faced with the destruction of their community, the workers organize a meeting that Matthew attends in the new town hall.
 Before things get totally out of hand, Matthew's aunt Nettie – who hadn't left bed the last fifteen years – shows up and gives the townsfolk a tongue-lashing for their malicious gossip by bringing up their own past misdeeds.

 Everything is eventually straightened out and the couple sneak off to the nearby town Springfield to get married.
 However, the chastened townspeople have not changed their ways.
 A mock disagreement between the newlyweds about where they should spend their honeymoon is seen and misreported as a full-blown argument by Bert West.